 BU alumni belong to a wide range of sectors.
 A few fields in which grads tend to find work include the health care industry, software as a service (SAAS) development, and the financial services industry.
 A large chunk of former BU students are employed in the education industry; in fact, this is the most popular job sector for this population.
 Starting salaries of $72K are the median among BU grads.

 In the BU alumni community, men make a median salary of around $85K compared to their female counterparts, who earn about $63K.

-BU grads who become Marketing Directors garner financial rewards beyond any other job type for this group — these alumni rake in an average around $160K annually.
-However, Senior Software Engineers and Sales Engineers also rank as top-earners (bringing in about $90K and $80K, respectively).
-Marketing Managers wrap up the bottom of the pay scale, earning $60K.
+BU grads who become Senior Software Engineers garner financial rewards beyond any other job type for this group — these alumni rake in an average $114K annually.
+However, Software Engineers and Project Managers also rank as top-earners (bringing in $81K and approximately $76K, respectively).
+Graphic Designers pick up $45K in financial rewards, representing the lowest-paid position among alumni.

 Benefits and Perks

-Among alumni of similar schools, Tufts University grads (who make an average of $73K) earn salaries most similar to BU alumni.
-The Massachusetts Institute of Technology, Harvard University, and Brandeis University are also similar to BU.
+New York University grads bring in salaries of around $71K, making them the most similar to BU alumni in terms of earnings.
+The Massachusetts Institute of Technology, Harvard University, and Tufts University are also similar to BU.